eth-brownie/brownie/docs/api-network.rst

 :func:`Contract <brownie.network.contract.Contract>` and :func:`ProjectContract <brownie.network.contract.ProjectContract>` are both used to call or send transactions to smart contracts.

-* :func:`Contract <brownie.network.contract.Contract>` objects are instantiated directly and only require an ABI.
-They are used for calls to existing contracts that exist outside of a project.
+* :func:`Contract <brownie.network.contract.Contract>` objects are instantiated directly.
+They are used for interaction with already-deployed contracts that exist outside of a project.
 * :func:`ProjectContract <brownie.network.contract.ProjectContract>` objects are created by calls to :func:`ContractContainer.deploy <ContractContainer.deploy>`.
-Because they are compiled and deployed directly by Brownie, they provide much greater debugging capability.
+Because they are compiled and deployed directly by Brownie, they provide greater debugging capability.

 These classes have identical APIs.

-.. py:class:: brownie.network.contract.Contract(name, address=None, abi=None, manifest_uri=None, owner=None)
+.. py:class:: brownie.network.contract.Contract(address_or_alias, owner=None)

-    A deployed contract.
-This class allows you to call or send transactions to the contract.

-    * ``name``: The name of the contract.
+    A deployed contract that is not part of a Brownie project.

+    :func:`from_abi<Contract.from_abi>`

-    * ``address``: Address of the contract.
-Required unless a ``manifest_uri`` is given.
+    * ``address_or_alias``: Address of the contract.
-    * ``abi``: ABI of the contract.
-Required unless a ``manifest_uri`` is given.
-    * ``manifest_uri``: EthPM registry manifest uri.
-If given, the ABI (and optionally the contract address) are retrieved from here.
     * ``owner``: An optional :func:`Account <brownie.network.account.Account>` instance.
 If given, transactions to the contract are sent broadcasted from this account by default.

     .. code-block:: python

         >>> from brownie import Contract
-        >>> Contract("Token", "0x79447c97b6543F6eFBC91613C655977806CB18b0", abi)
+        >>> Contract("0x79447c97b6543F6eFBC91613C655977806CB18b0")
         <Token Contract object '0x79447c97b6543F6eFBC91613C655977806CB18b0'>

 .. py:class:: brownie.network.contract.ProjectContract